harbaum/ikbd/README.md

 ## Current state

 The IKBD boots and passes RAM and ROM tests.
 It scans the key matrix and sends the $f1 reset reply.

-It receives serial commands and replies to them.
+Most commands have been tested and keyboard, mouse and joysticks work.
+The internal clock also runs.

+The TST and EIM instructions were broken and have been fixed in the HD6301 core and some of the internal peripherals like the SCI serial interface have been implemented.

 ## Current work

-The [HD63701](https://github.com/thasega/HD63701) does not implement single chip mode (mode 7) which is the mode used by the IKBD.
-It was thus lacking some of the ports to scan the matrix and the serial port.

-These ports have been added and the IKBD can communicate over P2.3 and P2.4 at 7812.5 bit/s.
+A PS/2 interface to connect to real ps2 keyboards or the ps2 emulation internally used by the MIST.